SunmiKim/prog270-kimsunmi-2016/AllTest/markdown/leadership.md

 # Leadership

+<pre><code>Question:

-<pre>Question: Identify a successful leader you have observed in a workplace and describe how he or she demonstrated the characteristics of effective leaders?
-How were these people leaders rather than merely managers?</pre>
+- Identify a successful leader you have observed in a workplace and describe how he or she demonstrated the characteristics of effective leaders?

+- How were these people leaders rather than merely managers?
+</code></pre>

  In my experience at workplaces in the United States, my managers, are ‘real’ talented managers but I seldom mentioned them as ‘leaders’ not because I’m disqualifying them as leaders but because they became leaders not by votes.
 For this reason, I want to introduce one real leader who had made a great impact on my life.
 He is pretty similar with Abraham Lincoln in the United States with some similarities from the list below: